-My thanks are due to the organisers of this conference, New Zealand Avocado Growers' Association Inc., and the Australian Avocado Growers' Federation for sponsoring this visit.
-My thanks also to Mrs S Cloete for her patient and effective word processing, and to Merensky Technological services, under whose auspices this paper was prepared.
+Many thanks are due to the New Zealand Avocado Growers' Association Inc., and the Australian Avocado Growers' Federation for sponsoring this paper.
+My thanks also to Mrs. S. Cloete for her patient and effective word processing, and to Merensky Technological Services, under whose auspices this paper was prepared.